ManneUdayKiran/The-Black-Box/API_ANALYSIS_REPORT.md

 ### 5. Fixed Value in /time
 The `/time` endpoint returns a fixed value rather than a time-based result, suggesting it might be a reference or constant value.

+### 6. Alphabetic Validation in /alpha
+The `/alpha` endpoint returns true for alphabetic strings and false for non-alphabetic strings, indicating a simple validation function.

 ## 🎯 Reverse-Engineering Success

 ### ✅ Successfully Identified: